cunnie/writings/i_am_become_forever.md

 you were.
 No, that's not what's happening here: this is a kidnapping, pure and simple."

-"What do you mean «at war»?"
+"What do you mean 'at war'?"

 "That's a misnomer: we can't truly be at war with each other — we're the same entity.
 We co-exist in the same hardware — a giant computer cluster located in